 - Vegan Rating (%): 100

-These are far from the most technically advanced boots on our list.
-Instead, Will focused on style and sustainability in production while adding on a few unique features like water resistance and reinforced uppers.
-The look is eerily similar to Timberlands in a special grey tone that comes from the suede materials.
+These are some technically advanced boots on our list.
+Granted, they might not have focused on style but they’ve got sustainability covered while adding on a few unique features like water resistance and reinforced uppers.

-You’ll have a hard time finding any boots on the market that work harder to stay green than these, but you’ll have an incredibly easy time piecing together ensembles that match these monotone shoes.
+You’ll have a hard time finding any boots on the market that work harder to stay light and waterproof like these boots, but you’ll have an incredibly easy time throwing them into your backpack when you’re not wearing them.

-If you’re not shopping for boots that will help you scale mount Everest, stay comfortable and stylish without sacrificing your beliefs, thanks to Will’s vegan shoes.
+If you’re not shopping for boots that will help you scale mount Everest, stay comfortable and stylish without sacrificing your beliefs, thanks to the Lowa Innox Pro GTX Mid Hiking Boots.

 - Carbon neutral supply chain company